sherifabdlnaby/erlang-c-fleet-optimization-demo/README.md

 🌐 **[Live Demo →](https://sherifabdlnaby.github.io/erlang-c-fleet-optimization-demo)**

 A React application that visualizes the Erlang C formula applied to web server capacity planning.
-This tool helps you optimize the number of workers/threads needed to handle incoming requests while meeting your SLA requirements.
+This tool helps you optimize the number of workers/threads needed.

-> ⚠️ **Disclaimer**: This project was entirely vibe coded, but human validated and tested.
+> ⚠️ **Disclaimer**: This project code entirely vibe coded, but human validated and tested.
 Don't look too much into the code - it's functional!
 See [DISCLAIMER.md](./DISCLAIMER.md) for details.

 ## What is Erlang C?